-Volunteers need for TENN summer deliveries
+Volunteers needed for TENN summer deliveries

 TENN deliveries will continue throughout the summer, and volunteers are needed to help make sure our neighbors receive fresh produce.
 Please consider signing up for Wednesday and/or Friday deliveries.